 Did you know?
 Holiday trees dropped off during the Treecycle program are mulched and distributed back to Denver residents for free each spring.
-Compost is created from food scraps and yard waste collected from Denver's Composts program and donated from WM.
+Mulch is available on a first-come-first served basis, no registration required.

 Mulch Frequently Asked Questions